ChedvihasPunnam/ICA8-Testing/README.md

-Returns the maximum of free urinals as an integer for a given string.
+Returns the maximum of free  urinals as an integer.